 The actual roads and other infrastructure should be built later when an area starts to develop.
-However, the city government can use some rights of way immediately to construct small roads that connect farmers to markets in the cities.
+However, the city government can use some rights of way immediately in some cases to construct small roads to connect farmers to markets in the cities.
 This action can increase local food supplies in the urban area and improve rural livelihoods.